Sjpante/maven-movies-business-intelligence/README.md

 3. **Step 2:** Execute `SQL Final.sql` to generate the report suite.

 > **Note:** This project was developed and tested using **DBeaver** and **MySQL Server**.
 Depending on your specific SQL flavor or client version, slight variations in result formatting or performance may occur.

-Step 2: Execute SQL Final.sql to generate the report suite.

-Note: This project was developed and tested using DBeaver and MySQL Server.
-Depending on your specific SQL flavor or client version, slight variations in result formatting or performance may occur.